Hawaii Court Records

 What is an Uncontested Divorce in Hawaii?

-An uncontested divorce is a divorce where the parties involved agree on the grounds of divorce and have prepared a mutually benefitting divorce agreement.
-The agreement must detail the equitable distribution of assets and liabilities, and rights to alimony, child custody, and child support.
-Generally, the process is streamlined, does not require a court appearance, takes less time, and saves legal costs compared with a contested divorce.
+An uncontested divorce is a divorce in which the parties involved agree on the grounds of divorce and have prepared a mutually beneficial divorce agreement.
+The agreement must detail the equitable distribution of assets and liabilities and rights to alimony, child custody, and child support.
+Generally, the process is streamlined, may not require a court appearance, takes less time, and saves legal costs compared with a contested divorce.

-Divorce forms are available at the family court in the county where either intending divorcee resides.
-The judiciary has also provided the divorce forms and instructions online.
+Divorce forms are available at the family court in the county where either of the intending divorcees resides.
+The judiciary also provides the divorce forms and instructions online.
 Note that these instructions are island-specific, although there are similarities in the procedure.
 For example, see how to file an uncontested divorce on the island of O’ahu.
 Furthermore, Hawaii has a dual residency requirement for intending divorcees.
-To begin the action, either spouse must have resided in Hawaii for at least three months.
-And to get a final decree of divorce, either spouse must have resided in Hawaii for six months.
+To begin the action, either spouse should have resided in Hawaii for at least three months.
+To get a final divorce decree, either spouse should also have resided in Hawaii for at least 6 months.

-Court records created and submitted during a divorce are available to interested persons after final adjudication.
+Court records created and submitted during a divorce are generally available to interested persons after final adjudication.
 To inspect and copy the divorce records, visit the family court that adjudicated the divorce.
-These records are also available online.
+These records may also be available online.
 Parties privy to divorce must use the Judiciary Electronic Filing and Service System (JEFS) to download or print documents for free.
-On the other hand, the public can only access divorce court records on the eCourt Kokua page.
+On the other hand, the public may only access divorce court records on the eCourt Kokua page.
 The service is subscription-based for public requesters.

 Meanwhile, when the court seals a divorce record, unauthorized persons cannot access it at the courthouse, online, or by mail.
-The requester must obtain a court order to access the specific document of interest.
+The requester will be required to obtain a court order to access the specific document of interest.
 Still, the record custodian will redact the sensitive data on the divorce record before allowing third-party access.

 - The name of the person involved in the record, unless said person is a juvenile

-Visit the family court that adjudicated the divorce filing and request the divorce decree at the office of the clerk.
-The clerk only accommodates in-person requests during business hours, and the requester must provide the necessary details to retrieve the divorce decree.
-These include the divorce case number, party names, and the date of the divorce decree.
+Visit the family court that adjudicated the divorce filing and request the divorce decree at the clerk's office.
+The clerk only accommodates in-person requests during business hours, and the requester is expected to provide the necessary details to retrieve the divorce decree.
+These typically include the divorce case number, party names, and the date of the divorce decree.
 The clerk will provide an estimate for the associated fees.

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.

 The judiciary does not process online requests for divorce decrees.
-The requester must visit the family court to get a copy of the divorce decree.
+Record seekers may visit the family court to obtain a copy of the divorce decree.